LelsersLasers/HouseOfCards/README.md

 ## TODO

-- Else
+- Rework card system
+    - You have a hand of 5 cards
+    - Instead of a stat buff card card, you get the option of replacing a card in your hand
+        - Random choice of 3 cards
+    - You have 1 active card which is what you are shooting
 - Tweak
     - XP and score system
     - Scaling system and numbers
     - Super enemy numbers and mechanics
 - Improve aim feel (mouse, arrow keys, joystick)
     - Issue: mouse is relative to player position (really camera posistion) not world position
         - Like locked camera in League
+- Loading time
+    - Either calculate the loading time for the sound file or ?
-    - Purpose
+- Purpose?
     - Trying to get somewhere?
     - Trying to protect something?
     - Should make you move around dynamically
-- itch.io page
+- Update itch.io page
     - Write up a short summary
     - Add screenshots + icon pic